freenas/freenas-docs/userguide/services.rst

 To configure anonymous FTP:

 #.
 Give the built-in ftp user account permissions to the
-    volume/dataset to be shared in
+    pool or dataset to be shared in :menuselection:`Storage --> Pools`:
-    :menuselection:`Storage --> Volumes` as follows:

     * :guilabel:`Owner(user)`: select the built-in *ftp* user from the drop-down menu